The Guess Who: Honours

-The Guess Who were inducted into the Canadian Music Hall of Fame in 1987.
-In 2001, classic era members of The Guess Who received honorary doctorates from Brandon University in Brandon, Manitoba.
+The Guess Who's original members, Cummings, Bachman, Kale and Peterson, were inducted into the Canadian Music Hall of Fame in 1987.
+In 2001, the original members of the Guess Who received honorary doctorates from Brandon University.
 For Cummings, this was a special honour because he had not graduated from high school.
 That same year, the group was inducted into Canada's Walk of Fame.
 The signatures of then-current band members Bachman, Cummings, McDougall, Peterson, and Wallace are engraved into the commemorative stone.
-In 2002, the same group of former members received the Governor General's Performing Arts Award for Lifetime Artistic Achievement for their contributions to popular music in Canada.
-In 2018, a number of master tapes of the band's recordings, possibly including unreleased material, were donated to the St. Vital Museum in Winnipeg.
+In 2002, the then-current remaining performing original members, Bachman, Cummings, McDougall, Peterson, and Wallace received the Governor General's Performing Arts Award for Lifetime Artistic Achievement for their contributions to popular music in Canada.
+In 2018, several master tapes of the band's recordings, possibly including unreleased material, were donated to the St. Vital Museum in Winnipeg.